jfraz027/Tableau/README.md

 * Today, what are the top 10 stations in the city for ending a journey?
 Based on data, why?
 ![image](https://user-images.githubusercontent.com/99145651/181997508-5ddb5f87-21a4-4e8b-81bd-f0a2af586d6f.png)

+### The most active bike stations are located Downtown.
+Topping the list is the Grove Street PATH bike station, located now on Columbus Drive and Grove Street: 40931 trips originated there and 50623 trips ended there.
+Exchange Place and Hamilton Park are the next most popular stations, followed by Sip Avenue (near the Journal Square PATH station), then Newport PATH station.
+These have a high subscriber base and many of the users are more than likely commuting to and from work.

 * What are the station most used during the summer and winter months?
 ![image](https://user-images.githubusercontent.com/99145651/181996635-4ae5fc04-c8ce-4578-8e62-a155b47c7902.png)